MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/lounge.md

 ![Breakerspace Lounge](./assets/img/lounge.JPG)

-#### Espresso

-Once you are granted access, you will be able to make espresso during open hours.
+**Espresso:** Once you are granted access, you will be able to make espresso during open hours.
 Remember to bring  your own mug!

 ![Our La Marzocco Linea PB espresso machine](./assets/img/espresso_machine.JPG)

-#### Roasting

-Inquire about joining the coffee roasting club to learn experiment with how roasting impacts coffee characteristics and roast coffee using our Aillio Bullet R1 V2 roaster.
+**Roasting:** Inquire about joining the coffee roasting club to learn experiment with how roasting impacts coffee characteristics and roast coffee using our Aillio Bullet R1 V2 roaster.

 ![Aillio Bullet R1 V2 roaster](./assets/img/roaster.JPG)